LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

 As more Ethereum miners come up in near future, the `gas fee` will decrease in an inverse relation.

 ### Future Possibilities
-After this, if you want to build a fullstack website using React, you can use this smart contract as backend.
+After this, if you want to build a fullstack website using React, you can use this smart contract as a backend.

 For that you need to install/download: